-The paper first provides an overview of the Internet as a communications medium.
-Statistics are then provided reflecting to what extent the Internet is becoming a part of our lives and highlighting the establishment of longitudinal surveys to monitor this over time.
+The paper first provides statistics reflecting to what extent the Internet is becoming a part of our lives and highlights the establishment of longitudinal surveys to monitor this over time.
 Examples of some key current uses of the Internet that are impacting upon travel demand and tripmaking are then considered.
-Relationships between transport, the Internet and society are discussed.
+Subsequently the relationships between transport, the Internet and society are discussed in more detail drawing on views from commentators from both within and beyond mainstream transport studies.
 The paper concludes by returning to a consideration of how transport policy, planning and research is or should be addressing the role and impact of the Internet.
 There are a number of other papers that address the relationships between transport and telecommunications and these are cited later.
 However, this paper specifically presents a UK perspective whereas much previous research has originated in the US.
 It focuses particularly on the Internet and personal travel rather than the broader fields of telecommunications and transport (though this is not to imply that the uses and impacts of the Internet do not extend into other aspects of transport).